 The Place Of The “Star Brothers”

 So, given the long history of UFO activity in the regions what is it that is attracting these otherworldly crafts to this part of the world?
-Just under fifty years earlier the Roswell incident occurred in Nevada.
+Just under fifty years earlier the Roswell incident occurred in nearby New Mexico.
 Arizona also has numerous UFO conspiracies to its name.
 Might the Phoenix Lights have been just one of the more recent of many events?
 Only one that unfolded in front of a population armed with cameras and video devices.
 Maybe if this incident occurred in 1957, for example, the number of sightings wouldn’t be as high or as detailed.

 We mentioned earlier about Sierra Estrella mountain range.
 According to the legends of the native tribes that have lived on the land for hundreds of years, this is the place where the “star brothers” would come and go from.
 Might this suggest that it is some kind of portal area?
 Many mountains have similar claims and legends.
 Such claims are easy to dismiss as outright mysticism.
 The increased UFO activity in the region in modern times, however, surely lends credibility to these legends.
 If only in part.